Bo's Memoir

 To accomplish these challenging missions MAT teams consisted usually of only five US Army soldiers:

-Two officers (a Captain and a 1st Lieutenant) with combat arms backgrounds, two Non Commissioned Officers (NCO) with combat arms background (one heavy weapons and one light weapons expert), and a Medic.
+two officers (a Captain and a 1st Lieutenant) with combat arms backgrounds, two Non Commissioned Officers (NCO) with combat arms background (one heavy weapons and one light weapons expert), and a Medic.

 Click on Vietnam Bibliography for a current list of some other books I have read while writing the chapters about the air war over Vietnam.